 - Allows schools to customize their surveys and focus on special topics by choosing from many existing items or creating new items of their own.

-- Works hand-in-hand with the California School Climate Survey and the California School Parent Survey to enable the comparison of student, teacher, and parent data.
+- Works hand-in-hand with the California School Staff Survey and the California School Parent Survey to enable the comparison of student, teacher, and parent data.